derekcheungsa/langchain-fastapi/README.md

   ### Containerized

   After install [Docker Desktop](https://www.docker.com/get-started), create the images & instance the containers.

   ```console
   $ docker-compose up
   ```

-The fastapi app now is running on http://localhost:8001 and the mysql database on localhost:3305
+The fastapi app now is running on http://localhost:8001 MySQL database on localhost:3306
+PostgreSQL database on localhost:5432
+Adminer GUI on localhost:8080
+pgAdmin GUI on localhost:5431

 ### Database
 You can rather install MySQL and PostgreSQL engine locally or simply use the Docker containers created above.